 Fortunately, the federal government has created a program - the Lifeline Assistance Program - that provides low-income individuals with government issued cell phones.

 Millions of struggling Americans utilize these no-cost government cell phones.
 These free phones are sometimes referred to as "Obama phones" which is somewhat incorrect considering the program was started over a decade ago by the United States government.
 The Lifeline program is funded by money gathered through a Universal Service fund that charges a fee to individuals who are able to pay for regular cell phone contracts.
-Click here to apply for free cell service now.

 What Type of Cell Phone and Service Does Lifeline Cell Service Provide?